-The automation controller simplifies the startup process by providing you with a Demo Project to work with initially.
+automation controller simplifies the startup process by providing you with a Demo Project to work with initially.

 Click on Demo Project to view its details.

 For the purpose of this Quick Start Guide, leave the default demo project as is.
-But to edit the default project later - from the Details tab, click Edit, or from the Projects list view, click the Edit ( ) button next to the project name to edit the appropriate details, then save your changes.
+But to edit the default project later-from the Details tab, click Edit, or from the Projects list view, click the Edit () button next to the project name to edit the appropriate details, then save your changes.

-If you want to fetch the project for latest changes, you can manually start an SCM sync for this project.
+Before this project can be used in a job template, you must manually start an SCM sync for this project.
 Update the

-SCM-based demo project from the Details tab, click Sync, or from the Projects list view, click the Sync (button next to the project name.
+SCM-based demo project from the Details tab, click Sync, or from the Projects list view, click the Sync () button next to the project name.

 Note: Please note that immediately after adding new projects setup to use source control, a "sync" automatically starts that fetches the project details from the configured source control.
+Because the Demo project is pre-stocked, however, you must manually start the inventory sync in order for this project to be used in a job template.